MyEtherWallet/knowledge-base/source/_posts/transactions/what-is-gas.md

 Sending tokens will typically take a gas limit of `50000 - 100000`, so the total transaction fee increases to `0.001 ETH - 0.002 ETH`.

-You can use our tool to calculate GWEI <-> WEI <-> USD [here](), which can be helpful when you want to know your transaction fee in ETH, rather than GWEI.
+You can use our tool to calculate GWEI <-> WEI <-> USD [here][MEWhelp], which can be helpful when you want to know your transaction fee in ETH, rather than GWEI.